tsgates/arch-wiki-markdown/wiki/KDE_Wallet.md

     #!/bin/sh
     ssh-add </dev/null

 Make it executable and run

     chmod +x ~/.kde4/Autostart/ssh-add.sh
     ~/.kde4/Autostart/ssh-add.sh

+Note: You need an SSH agent running.

 You may also have to source the script that sets the SSH_ASKPASS environment variable:

     . /etc/profile.d/ksshaskpass.sh

-It will ask for your password and unlock the your ssh keys.
+It will ask for your password and unlock the your SSH keys.

-You may need to go to system settings -> advanced -> Autostart -> add script in newer version of KDE.

 KDE Wallet for firefox
 ----------------------